INFORMATION FOR PATIENTS BEING SEEN AT PHYSIO FOR ALL

 Patients and our Staff will not be allowed face to face appointments if:

-- They have confirmed OR suspected Covid-19 OR
+- They have confirmed OR suspected Covid-19 Check if you have coronavirus symptoms – Coronavirus (COVID-19)

-- They have or have had in the last 7 days symptoms of cold or flu like symptoms.
+- They have or have had in the last 14 days: fever >37.7degC, dry cough, shortness of breath, symptoms of cold or flu like symptoms, loss of sense of taste or smell, sputum production.

 - They are considered high-risk and extremely vulnerable